zero-one-group/geni/CODE_OF_CONDUCT.md

 ### Acknowledge and celebrate achievements

-We celebrate team members for the work they do.
-We highlight the great work of others.
+We celebrate team members for the work they do, and highlight the great work of others.

 ## Questions?